 Common reasons behind dry and chapped lips in babies include:

 - Dry weather, which is the most common cause of chapped lips among babies.
-The lips crack and become hard during winters or whenever there is a drop in the humidity.
+During the winter season or whenever there is a decrease in humidity, lips tend to crack and harden.
 If you live in a place with low humidity, then the baby can have chapped lips any time of the year.
 Dry weather rid the lips of moisture, thus leading to chapping.

 - Prolonged exposure to wind and sun can also cause the lips to lose their moisture, resulting in dryness (1).
 One such scenario is when the baby spends too much time at the beach.